 I joined Westminster in 2009 primarily to set up and run the new Interior Architecture Degree that opened in October 2009.
 Now 150 students strong, I have taught across all three years and in 2015 led the Learning Futures Review of the course.
 I also contribute to History and Theory in the Architecture School.

 Following a Masters in Computing and Design (UEL) I developed fascination for the role of the drawing in the design process that combines with research into the interior.
 In 2018 I was awarded a PhD in Architectural Design from UCL.
 My thesis, ‘Thinking through Drawing’ is focused on the role of the drawing as an investigative tool in relation to three case study interiors.

-Recent conference presentations include: giving a paper ‘Revisiting Sigmund Freud’s Diagrams of the Mind’ at the 2016 conference, Diagrammatic: Beyond Inscription?
+Recent conference presentations include: presenting a paper ‘Shadow Space’ at the 2019 multidisciplinary conference Darkness, organised by Island Dynamics and held in 24 hour darkness in Svalbard, presenting a paper ‘Revisiting Sigmund Freud’s Diagrams of the Mind’ at the 2016 conference, Diagrammatic: Beyond Inscription?
 CRASSH Centre For Research In The Arts, Social Sciences And Humanities, University of Cambridge, and presenting a paper ‘Within the Cimeras: Spaces of Imagination’ at the 2015 conference Production Sites: Resituating the Culture of Architectural Knowledge, Bartlett School of Architecture UCL.